copsTvFan/cops-episode-guide/guide.md

   variety of drugs.
 Sgt.
 Reyes finds a 9MM Glock handgun under the front seat and the suspect is informed that he is looking at a federal case as he is a felon in possession of a loaded gun, drugs and lots of cash.
-- Deputy Carlos Lisboa of the Palm Beach County FL Sheriff's Office stops a vehicle for a moving violation.
+- Deputy Carlos Lisboa of the Palm Beach County, FL Sheriff's Office stops a vehicle for a moving violation.
 The driver tells the deputy he has never been arrested, but a driver's license check returns that he was arrested for a drug violation a few months prior.
 The passenger doesn't have ID and is not